-For more information about configuring your application to use SSO, see "Configuring single sign-on" on page 152.
+For more information about configuring your application to use SSO, see "Configuring SAML SSO on IBM WebSphere Application Server" on page 153.

 Automatically logging in to your SSO

 The default SSOVerifier component wraps the whole application and checks for SSO status when the application is loaded for the first time.
 The SSOVerifier component verifies whether the user is already logged in with SSO and can be logged directly into the application.
 If the user is not yet authenticated, then they must authenticate as a public citizen so that we can access the system configuration.